 In 2016, 5 percent of 13,410 students at ETSU came from 74 different countries, according to ETSU’s Enrollment Fact Book.
 That was 676 international students.
 For some of those students, IBB helped them get to know other students.

 After Avila joined IBB, she found other students in the same situation of leaving home and seeking a community.

 “You don’t have a car, you don’t know anyone.
 You miss home, but in IBB, everyone is so welcoming and so open to learn about different cultures,” Avila said.

-According to the International Institute of Education, the top five countries that sent students to the United States in 2015-16 were China, India, Saudi Arabia, South Korea and Canada.
+According to the institute, the top five countries that sent students to the United States in 2015-16 were China, India, Saudi Arabia, South Korea and Canada.
 Together, they sent 643,732 students that year.
 Mexico was 10th with 16,733 students.
 ETSU had 16 students from Mexico that year.

 “I’ve met so many people from around the world, some of my best friends."

 – Maria Avila

 In the 2005-2006 school year, Mexico ranked seventh with 13,931 students.
 The top five countries were India, China, South Korea, Japan and Canada, with a total 265,021 students.
 Saudi Arabia didn’t make the top 20.
 At ETSU, seven students from Mexico attended.